 Why do I and others like me do this?
 If you are going to take pleasure in causing someone else pain, at least have the decency to be good at it for fuck’s sake.
 That is why.

-I have tried many things to remedy this nervous, twitchy, problem of mine.
+I have tried many things to remedy this nervous habit of mine.
 Proactive blocking.
 Spam reporting.
 Hate-speech reporting.
 Nothing seems to stem the unending tide of idiots who think they know how to score points on their enemy.
 There are just too many of you inept motherfuckers out there.
 I can’t escape you and your pathetic drivel, so I will do the only other thing available to me.
 I will write a primer on the subject so that I can hand it out to you when I regrettably run across one of you.

 The first bit of business, like most subjects of discussion, isn’t what you think it is.
 You, dear reader, probably think that I’m going to illustrate how to compose a decent meme or perhaps lecture on shouting at people in ALL CAPS.
 This isn’t that kind of blog.
 There are other places you can go for that information.
 I am not your internet help desk.
 No, the first fucking thing to understand is knowing when you are being trollish.
 Learn to recognize when you are causing pain to another person and to ask for forgiveness if offense is legitimately taken.
 The first order of business is to understand what it means to troll.
 If you don’t know what you are trying to do, you will not be successful in carrying out your mission.